UK Weather: British roads melt in heatwave ahead of ‘torrential’ weekend rain

 Roads have been melting amid the UK’s first ‘extreme heat’ warning

-A heatwave which has led to tarmac melting on roads over the last few days is expected to end with thunderstorms across much of England and Wales this weekend, forecasters have warned.
+A heatwave which has led to road surfaces melting over the last few days is expected to end with thunderstorms across much of England and Wales this weekend, forecasters have warned.

 The Met Office has issued a yellow weather warning across much of England and Wales for Saturday and Sunday, saying heavy rain and thundery showers could cause flooding and transport disruption.

-The blistering temperatures of the last few days have led to roads melting in several areas of England, with tarmac peeling up and sticking to car tyres.
+The blistering temperatures of the last few days have led to roads melting in several areas of England, with the surface sticking to car tyres.

 Road crews have sought to alleviate disruption by spreading grit and dust on the asphalt to create temporary solid surfaces until more extensive examinations and repairs can be undertaken.